p-costa/SNaC/README.md

 python3 -m utils.snac_grid_generator.server
 ```

 The editor can draw and transform single or selected groups of blocks, configure SNaC-native or generated axis grids, apply common boundary presets, infer friend and periodic boundaries, check structured-grid constraints, and write `blocks.nml` plus optional binary axis grids.
+Its local grid library saves reusable axis gradings and complete case templates, including rescaling explicit coordinates to a new block extent.
 It autosaves locally and runs entirely from vendored static assets.

 `Repair` makes tangential grids congruent across connected faces and matches large normal-spacing jumps.
 The selected block supplies an unlocked grid; locking an axis makes that block authoritative, and conflicting locks are reported instead of overwritten.
 Proposed changes are shown before they are applied.